adnanwahab/hashirama/readme.md

 Alan Kay talked about one other individual [Bret Victor](https://worrydream.com).
 4. Bret's work has won the Apple Design Award twice.
 5. Bret victor basically said, everything he did before  2014 was past even i thought it was futuristic.
-7. But Bret Victor's newest creation - DynamicLand - is better than anything the world has seen. - Computers are a prison for our minds... compared to the DynamicLand.
+7. But Bret Victor's newest creation - DynamicLand - is better than anything the world has seen
-8. DynamicLand = really cool
-9. Build  many Dynamiclands = good idea.

 Alan kay asked <a href="https://internetat50.com/references/Kay_How.pdf">HOW?</a>.
 ---